promised-ai/lace/README.md

           GPUs.
         - The computation for computing likelihoods is very quick, so there has to be a lot of data for this to overwhelm the i/o.
-- Multi-machine engine parallesim (one state per machine)
+- Multi-machine engine parallelism (one state per machine)
     + Pros: Fast, simple.
 Works regardless of algorithm.
     + Cons: Requires infrastructure.
-- Multi-machine state parallesim (one view per machine)
+- Multi-machine state parallelism (one view per machine)
-    + Pros: Maximal paralleism
+    + Pros: Maximal parallelism
     + Cons: Difficult to engineer; lot of i/o overhead
     + Notes:
         - Let's say that each machine gets a view, we can reduce io overhead by